paezha/paezha.github.io/applied_spatial_statistics/01-Reading-Basic-Operations-and-Data-Structures.md

 After running the chunk above, now you have a new object in your environment, namely a  data frame called `Cities`.

-If you double clic on `Cities` in the Environment tab, you will see that this data frame has five columns (labeled `Name`, `Population`, `AvgSalary`, `Latitude`, and `Longitude`), and three rows.
+If you double click on `Cities` in the Environment tab, you will see that this data frame has five columns (labeled `Name`, `Population`, `AvgSalary`, `Latitude`, and `Longitude`), and three rows.
 You can enter data into a data frame and then use the many built-in functions of `R` to perform various types of analysis.

 At this point, you may notice that `Name`, which was an alphanumeric vector, was converted to a _factor_ in the data frame.
 A factor (data class) is a way to store nominal/categorical variables that may have two or more _levels_.
 Nominal variables are like labels.
 In the present case, the factor variable has three levels, corresponding to three cities.
 If we had information for multiple years, each city might appear more than once, for each year that information was available.